Overcoming And Accepting The Ability To See Spirits

 I didn’t know that the apparitions I could see could talk to you, because I’d focused so much of my energy on never making eye contact with one, that I had actually never tried it.

-So that night, I tried it.
+So that night, I tried it, shaking and all.
 I told the person-shaped energy standing in my bedroom, to leave . . . and it did.
 And for once, I could finally sleep at night.

 From this small victory onward, I began actively trying to talk to the translucent people that I could see, and as I did, I learned that they knew people I knew.
 And soon, friends, family members and friends-of-friends began to come forward - asking me to talk to people that they knew who were dead!